ksooooza/react-router-intro/README.md

 ## Learning Objectives

-- Use React Router's `BrowserRouter`, `Link`, `Route`, `exact` and `useParams` components to add navigation to a React application
+- Use React Router's `BrowserRouter`, `Link`, `Route`, `exact` and `useParams` components to add navigation to a React application.
-- Use URL parameters to navigate to specific pages in React
+- Use URL parameters to navigate to specific pages in React.
-- Review the React component lifecycle and use lifecycle methods to integrate with API calls
+- Review the React component lifecycle and use lifecycle methods to integrate with API calls.

 ## You Do: Examine the Coindesk API (5 min / 0:10)

 Today we will be building a React app using the [Coindesk API](https://www.coindesk.com/api).
 Take a few minutes to familiarize yourself with the API.
 Next, we'll see how it fits into our codebase.

-## We Do: [React Bitcoin Prices](https://git.generalassemb.ly/aspittel/hooks-react-router) Setup (5 min / 0:15)
+## We Do: [React Bitcoin Prices](https://git.generalassemb.ly/sei-nyc-dragonflies/hooks-react-router) Setup (5 min / 0:15)

 Let's get set up with the react bitcoin price checker!